DewanNafis/unitConv-physicsEngine/README.md

 # Multi-Level Physics & Unit Conversion System

-A comprehensive Python project demonstrating physics calculations, unit conversions, and motion simulations with **153 comprehensive tests** and complete test coverage.
+A comprehensive Python project demonstrating physics calculations, unit conversions, and motion simulations with **210 comprehensive tests** and complete test coverage.

 ## 🌟 Overview

 This project provides a well-structured library of physics formulas and unit conversions, organized into four levels of complexity.
 All functions are fully documented, tested, and ready to use in your physics calculations.

+### ✨ NEW: Unit-Aware Physics Calculations
+The system now supports **intelligent unit parsing** - enter values with units (e.g., "5 cm", "10 feet", "50 km/h") and the system automatically converts to SI units before calculations!

+**Supported Units:**
+- **Distance/Length**: m, cm, inch, feet, yard, km, mile
+- **Mass**: kg, g, lb, oz
+- **Velocity**: m/s, km/h, mph, ft/s

 ## Project Structure